zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 your computer.
 You are welcome to do what you like, but we recommend setting up a directory where you can keep all of your work for this course.

-- Go to your terminal and navigate to your home directory by typing `cd ~`
+- Go to your terminal and navigate to your home directory by typing `cd ~`.
-- Create a `Development` folder by typing `mkdir Development` (if you're a mac user, this folder already exists)
+- Create a `Development` folder by typing `mkdir Development` (if you're a mac user, this folder already exists).
-- Navigate into this folder with `cd Development`
+- Navigate into this folder with `cd Development`.
-- In here, create a `code` folder with `mkdir code`
+- In here, create a `code` folder with `mkdir code`.
-- Navigate into this folder with `cd code`
+- Navigate into this folder with `cd code`.

 You'll be going through multiple phases in this course, so it may also be helpful to go one step further and create folders for phases 0 through 5 within